iota-community/DAO-Pioneers/session-documents/2021/session-1.md

 * **Attract and incentivize contributors:** DAOs incentivize contributors by giving them a say in the future of the organization.
 * **Pool funds:** DAOs use cryptocurrencies, allowing people all around the world to pool funds.
-* **Govern those funds together:** DAOs allow people to collaboratively channel common funds towards common missions.
+* **Govern those funds together:** DAOs allow people to channel common funds towards common missions collaboratively.

 From [DAOHaus](https://daohaus.club/):